-Coronavirus could bring down curtain on Shakespeare's Globe Theater
+Coronavirus could bring down curtain on Shakespeare's Globe theater

 In their submission to Parliament, the Globe’s directors reminded the panel that “more people engage with us about Shakespeare than anywhere else in the world,” with a million visitors a year.

-The Globe management called the shutdown “financially devastating,” and said without emergency funding and the continuation of Britain’s generous Coronavirus Job Retention Scheme, which pays 85 percent government subsidizes the salaries of low to middle wage workers, “we will spend down our reserves and become insolvent.”
+The Globe management called the shutdown “financially devastating,” and said that without emergency funding and the continuation of Britain’s generous Coronavirus Job Retention Scheme, in which the government pays 85 percent of the salaries of low- to middle-wage workers, “we will spend down our reserves and become insolvent.”

 The BBC recalled in its report on the threat to the Globe that actors Ian McKellen, Christopher Plummer, Judi Dench, Jude Law, Ralph Fiennes and David Tennant had all performed on its stage.